croservices/cro/docs/reference/cro-http-middleware.md

 * If it is service-level infrastructure (such as logging or applying HSTS), then apply it at the server level.
-* If it should only apply to some routes, then use the `include` feature of `Cro::HTTP::Router` to segregate the routes where it applies, and apply the middleware at `route`-block level where needed.
+* If it should only apply to some routes, then use the `include` and `delegate` features of `Cro::HTTP::Router` to segregate the routes where it applies, and apply the middleware at `route`-block level where needed.
 * If it feels more like part of the application than infrastructure, lean towards putting it at the `route` block level.